thelfer/mfem-mgis/docs/paper/joss/paper.md

 Some examples are available in the open-source github: `https://github.com/latug0/mfem-mgis-examples`.
 Below is a non-exhaustive list of examples running on supercomputers.

--
 - Representative Elementary Volume (REV) of MOX3 for nuclear simulations:
-	- Periodic boundaries conditions
+	- Periodic boundaries conditions.
- 	- Impose evolution gradient for different materials
+ 	- Impose evolution gradient for different materials.
+  	- Mesh is generated using `MEROPE` and `GMSH`.
 - Modelling fuel pellet fragmentation during reactor start-up
 	- MicromorphicDamageII mechanical behavior MFront law
 - Viscoplastic behavior of a UO2 polycrystal subjected to uniaxial compression loading